 Eczema is a group of conditions that tend to cause a specific set of symptoms: the skin becomes red, itchy and inflamed.

 Atopic Dermatitis is the most common type of eczema that is associated with family history, asthma and allergic rhinitis (hay fever).
-It is common in children and tends to be worse in the colder months, but atopic dermatitis can occur at any age or time of year.
+It is common in children and adults and tends to be worse in the colder months.
 Irritants and rarely food allergies sometimes trigger flares of atopic dermatitis.
 Atopic dermatitis is caused by a cascade of immune system pathways being overstimulated in the skin.

 While eczema is not curable, the goals of treatment are to: